 The current return is 0.1 STRONG per 7,000 blocks — around 0.092 STRONG day, per node.
 If the price were to remain stable, it would take around 110 days to return your capital, taking into account ballpark fees.
 If the price goes up, those days would reduce and if it goes down, it would take longer.

-The rewards will get reduced from 0.1 to something else at some point (unknown).
-If you’re starting out with around $2,500 (enough to buy one node) Strong will be the slowest to ‘compound’ as you need to wait until you have accumulated 10 STRONG before you can do anything with them.
+The rewards will get reduced at some point (unknown).
+If you’re starting out with just one node, Strong will be the slowest to ‘compound’ as you need to wait until you have accumulated 10 STRONG before you can do anything with them (plus fees)…around 115 days.

-Like many blockchain companies, StrongBlock is a startup, in its infancy.
-It has been operating since 2018 with an experienced CEO (ex-EOS) and their Strong Nodes as a Service (NaaS) launched December 2020.
+Like many blockchain companies, StrongBlock is a ‘startup’.
+It has been operating since 2018 with an experienced CEO, David Moss (ex-EOS), and their Strong Nodes as a Service (NaaS) launched December 2020.
 At time of writing, Strong sits around position 500 in market cap and so has a lot of room to grow.
-However, with crypto, and especially with ‘single coins/tokens’, there is also great risk due to the massive volatility, not to mention the business model.
+However, with crypto, and especially with ‘single coins/tokens’, there is also great risk due to the massive volatility.

 StrongBlock’s business model is decentralized ‘Blockchain as a Service‘ (BaaS), however we are currently in early days and most of the rewards come from Strong itself — that 10 STRONG you pay for a node essentially pays for node rewards.
 Why?
 Well StrongBlock need to grow it’s number nodes and prove the concept before it can commercialise and become self sufficient, until then the node rewards are primarily funded by node purchases.
 A lot of the ‘information’ is quite speculative at this stage and so it is currently a high risk investment with potentially very high returns.
 The commercialisation phase is about to commence #excitingtimes.
 Watch this space.
 Read more about Strong Nodes here.